BPR2-DineEase/BPR2/Branch Strategy.md

 ## Branch Strategy
 * **Main branch**: (Production), all developers must approve the pull request to merge the changes to main branch
-* **Test branch**: before merging to main on this branch the product must be tested thoroughly.
-* **Dev branch**: at least one developer must approve the pull request to merge the changes to main branch.
+* **Dev branch**: at least one developer must approve to merge the changes to main branch.
 * **Feature branch**: any developer can create a feature branch from the dev branch.
 	* Naming convention - feature_[feature-name]
 	* Example - fix_reservation_tier3